KangProject/build.prop-editor/README.md

 build.prop editor
 =================

+This tool is somewhat of outdated, so I nearly guarantee you that it'll break you configuration.

 <h1>What is this tool used for?</h1>
 This tool allows you to modify your build.prop file easily on your device.
 It makes editing easy and you don't have to take care about remounting stuff or read/write permissions.
 It also features descriptions which contain information about the property.
 A great tool for both: beginners and advanced users.
 It can be used to test a variety of properties on your device or even tweak it, but be warned: You've to know what you're doing!
 If the phone doesn't boot after a reboot, the initial backup of your device can be found at: /data/data/de.bwulfert.buildpropedit/build.prop